openSUSE/news-o-o/_posts/2010-09-22-osc2010-sneak-peaks-e28093-bernhard-wiedemann-automated-testing.markdown

 > </td>

 > <td >
 The openSUSE Conference brings together users, contributors and friends  of the openSUSE project from 20th to 23rd October in Nuremberg, Germany.
-Over four days, more than seventy talks and workshops explore the theme  of â€˜**Collaboration Across Borders**â€˜ in Free and Open  Source software communities, administration and development.
+Over four days, more than seventy talks and workshops explore the theme  of ‘**Collaboration Across Borders**‘ in Free and Open  Source software communities, administration and development.
 The  conference is the yearly get-together of  the openSUSE project  to give  its people a chance to meet face to face, talk to and inspire  each  other.
-It takes place in the [BerufsfÃ¶rderungswerk Nuremberg](http://www.bfw-nuernberg.de/) in the  beautiful surroundings of the [Franconian metropole](http://www.nuernberg.de/internet/portal_e/index.html).
+It takes place in the [Berufsförderungswerk Nuremberg](http://www.bfw-nuernberg.de/) in the  beautiful surroundings of the [Franconian metropole](http://www.nuernberg.de/internet/portal_e/index.html).
 Everybody interested  is welcome to join and enjoy the [program](http://conference.opensuse.org/indico/event/osc2010) which starts each day at 9am,  the admission is free.

 > </td>